Contemporary realism - Detail of "Planetary"

 Detail of "Planetary"

-“Planetary,” Kristy Gordon’s triptych narrative painting, is also the title of her current solo exhibition of contemporary realism at Langham Cultural Center in Kaslo, BC, through June 6, 2021.
-The paintings in “Planetary” interweave motifs from disparate genres and time periods—from Old Master history painting to contemporary portraiture—to create an inclusive narrative about the shared struggle, strength and resilience of people in today’s global climate.
+The paintings in “Planetary,” Kristy Gordon’s triptych narrative painting, interweave motifs from disparate genres and time periods—from Old Master history painting to contemporary portraiture—to create an inclusive narrative about the shared struggle, strength, and resilience of people in today’s global climate.

-Here, Gordon takes us up close and personal in the process and purpose of painting “Planetary.”
+Here, Gordon takes us up close and personal with the process and purpose of painting “Planetary.”

 Narrative painting Planetary by Kristy Gordon